Dantrell Savage

-Dantrell Savage (born February 15, 1985 in Columbus, Georgia) is a former American football running back who played for the Kansas City Chiefs of the National Football League.
-He was signed by the Kansas City Chiefs as an undrafted free agent in 2008.
-He played college football at Oklahoma State.
+Dantrell Savage (born February 15, 1985) is an American former professional football player who was a running back for the Kansas City Chiefs of the National Football League (NFL).
+He played college football for the Oklahoma State Cowboys and was signed by the Kansas City Chiefs as an undrafted free agent in 2008.

 Professional career

 Kansas City Chiefs

-Savage was signed to a two-year contract by the Kansas City Chiefs as an undrafted free agent following the 2008 NFL Draft on May 20, 2008.
+Savage was signed to a two-year contract by the Kansas City Chiefs as an undrafted free agent following the 2008 NFL draft on May 20, 2008.
 He was placed on injured reserve due to an ankle injury on December 19, 2009.
 He was released by the Chiefs on March 3, 2010.